 We are here to help!

 When you come to this firm, you can have confidence in the help and representation you will receive.
 Our team is committed to helping you work through this challenging time and assist you in pursuing the outcome you desire.
-We can conduct your free consultation over the phone, or we can meet in our main office in Bradenton, or by appointment in Venice or Sarasota.
+We can conduct your free consultation over the phone, or we can meet in our main office in Bradenton, or by appointment in Port Charlotte or Sarasota.
 Contact us today!